 The private manager assessment is a set of questions that appears in the manager reviews of Best-Self Review® cycles.
-In this section of the manager review, managers answer future-focused questions about their direct reports, the answers to which are only visible to the manager themselves, review administrators, and contributors in calibration sessions (if applicable).
+In this section of the manager review, managers answer future-focused questions about their direct reports.

 As a review administrator, you have the ability to run reports on how managers answer the private manager assessment questions so you can better understand performance across your company.
 When combined with Objectives, Competencies, and Company values, this information can be valuable for holistically understanding performance for each person in your company.

 View and analyze private manager assessment results